CNN announces Democratic presidential town halls in South Carolina - KTVZ

 He has skipped the first four nominating states, which includes South Carolina, where his name is not on the ballot.
 His campaign, after getting a late official start in November, has focused the billionaire’s resources on the Super Tuesday states, which vote on March 3.

-On Wednesday, former Vice President Joe Biden will appear at 8 p.m.
+On Wednesday, former New York Mayor Michael Bloomberg will appear at 7 p.m.
+ET, former Vice President Joe Biden will appear at 8 p.m.
 ET, followed by Minnesota Sen. Amy Klobuchar at 9 p.m.
 ET and Massachusetts Sen. Elizabeth Warren at 10 p.m.
 ET.

 The CNN spokesperson said that other candidates who qualify to participate in next Tuesday’s Democratic National Committee debate will also receive an invitation to participate in a CNN town hall.
 Additional details, including moderators, will be announced at a later date.
 The spokesperson added that the audience will be composed of invited Democrats.

-Note: This story has been updated to reflect changes to the candidate lineup.